WALKS OF ART

 Primavera — image 2

-What's visible: on the right, Zephyr the wind god pursues and physically transforms the nymph Chloris into Flora, goddess of spring — the only action in the painting.
+What's visible: on the right, Zephyr the wind god pursues the nymph Chloris and transforms her into Flora, goddess of spring.

 Venus presides at the centre.